rethinkdb/rethinkdb-rs/1-reql-language/changefeeds/java.md

 # Including result types #

-The `include_states` optional argument adds a third field, `type`, to each result sent.
+The `include_types` optional argument adds a third field, `type`, to each result sent.
 The string values for `type` are largely self-explanatory:

 * `add`: a new value added to the result set.
 * `remove`: an old value removed from the result set.